 Geographic podcast stats

 Your podcast’s geographic stats represent where in the world listeners are located.
 The map is interactive so you can drill into specific countries to see which cities listeners live in.
 As added bonus, the data can be altered by date to see how an audience’s geographic breakdown changes over time.
-Users can download a PDF version of the data and graphs by city or country as well.
+Pro Plan subscribers with Advanced Analytics can also download a PDF version of the data and graphs by city or country.